dylanhmorris/n95-decontamination/README.md

 4. Dept. of Medecine, University of Washington, Seattle, WA, USA.

 ## Repository information
-This repository accompanies the article "Assessment of N95 respirator decontamination and re-use for SARS-CoV-2" (R.J.
+This repository accompanies the article "Effectiveness of N95 Respirator Decontamination and Reuse against SARS-CoV-2 Virus" (R.J.
 Fischer et al.).
 It provides code and data for reproducing all data analysis from the paper and recreating all associated display figures.

 ## Changelog
 This repository was last updated March 2021 to add bibliographic information for the published article and to ensure that plotting code exactly matches published figure captions.
 This results in a cosmetic change to [Appendix Figure 1](out/figures/figure_decon_controls.pdf) relative to the published version.
 There are no other changes, and no conclusions change.